 If your problem is Engagement:

 If you are spending a lot of time making noise in Facebook, but you aren’t getting any traction, take a look at the pages of some similar businesses who appear to be doing well in social media.
 What types of posts are they creating?
+Engage customers on social media with some of these tips, including tagging users on Facebook and Twitter.
 Try making some adjustments and then measure the results.

 If you are trying very hard to get people to your website, but they just leave immediately, you should take a close look at your navigation, images, and video.
 Is your navigation and website structure easy to use?
 Do you use images and video which tend to be very engaging?
 Here again take a look at what some similar businesses are doing and you are likely to get some ideas.

 Wherever your engagement problem lies, a lot can be learned by studying how the competition is marketing themselves.